-Subclass of: E19 Physical Object Superclass of: E21 Person

-Scope note: This class comprises individual items of a material nature, which live, have lived or are natural products of or from living organisms.
+Subclass of: Superclass of: E19 Physical Object E21 Person Scope note: This class comprises individual items of a material nature, which live, have lived or are natural products of or from living organisms.
 Artificial objects that incorporate biological elements, such as Victorian butterfly frames, can be documented as both instances of E20 Biological Object and E22 Human-Made Object.

-- me

-- Tut-Ankh-Amun (Edwards, 1979)

-- Boukephalas [Horse of Alexander the Great] (Lamb, 2005)

-- petrified dinosaur excrement PA1906-344

-E21 Person

-E20 Biological Object

-E39 Actor

-This class comprises real persons who live or are assumed to have lived.
+Examples: me Tut-Ankh-Amun (Edwards, 1979) Boukephalas [Horse of Alexander the Great] (Lamb, 2005) petrified dinosaur excrement PA1906-344 In First Order L ogic: $E20(x) \supset E19(x)$ E21 Person Subclass of: E20 Biological Object E39 Actor Scope note: This class comprises real persons who live or are assumed to have lived.
 Legendary figures that may have existed, such as Ulysses and King Arthur, fall into this class if the documentation refers to them as historical figures.
 In cases where doubt exists as to whether several persons are in fact identical, multiple instances can be created and linked to indicate their relationship.
 The CIDOC CRM does not propose a specific form to support reasoning about possible identity.

-In a bibliographic context, a name presented following the conventions usually employed for personal names will be assumed to correspond to an actual real person (an instance of E21 Person), unless evidence is available to indicate that this is not the case.
+In a bibliographic context, a name presented following the conventions usually employed for personal names will be assumed to correspond to an actual real person ( an instance of E21 Person ), unless evidence is available to indicate that this is not the case.
 The fact that a persona may erroneously be classified as an instance of E21 Person does not imply that the concept comprises personae.

-- Tut-Ankh-Amun (Edwards, 1979) - Nelson Mandela (Brown, 2006)

-P152 has parent (is parent of): E21 Person

-E22 Human-Made Object

-E19 Physical Object

-E24 Physical Human-Made Thing

-This class comprises physical objects purposely created by human activity.
+Examples: • Tut-Ankh-Amun (Edwards, 1979) In First Order I Nelson Mandela (Brown, 2006) In First Order L E21(x) $\supset$ E20(x) $E21(x) \supset E39(x)$ Properties: P152 has parent (is parent of): E21 Person E22 Human-M lade Object Subclass of: E19 Physical Object E24 Physical Human-Made Thing Scope note: This class comprises physical objects purposely created by human activity.
 No assumptions are made as to the extent of modification required to justify regarding an object as human-made.
 For example, an inscribed piece of rock or a preserved butterfly are both regarded as instances of E22 Human-Made Object.
+Definition of the e CIDOC Conceptual Reference Model version 7.0 15

-- Mallard (the World's fastest steam engine) (Solomon, 2003)

-- the Portland Vase (Walker, 2004)

-- the Coliseum (Hopkins, 2005)
+- Mallard (the World's fastest steam engine) (Solomon, 2003) the Portland Vase (Walker, 2004) the Coliseum (Hopkins, 2005) . - . .